tongbao96/code-for-SFR-AS/README.md

 }
 ```

-For the AR task, we selecte articles from both the arXiv and Pubmed datasets that simultaneously include *Background*, *Methods*, *Results*, and *Conclusions* sections.
+For the AS task, we selecte articles from both the arXiv and Pubmed datasets that simultaneously include *Background*, *Methods*, *Results*, and *Conclusions* sections.
 For both two datasets, we limit section length to 1500 tokens, and the number of abstract words to a range of 50-300. the input data format as follwing:

 ```
 [